 Don't have a donut pan?
 You can easily make these in a muffin tin instead.
 The bake time is just a little longer, which you will see in the recipe notes.
 But a donut pan isn't very expensive and I have found that I'm approximately 1,000x more likely to make donuts at home using a donut pan than I am to heat up a pot of oil for fried donuts.

 To easily get the donut batter into the donut pan without a mess, use a large Ziploc bag.
 Spoon the batter into a large Ziploc bag and snip off one of the corners, then pipe the batter into the pan.
 It’s soooo much easier this way as opposed to spooning the batter into the pan.

-The donuts bake super-duper quick, then they need to cool down for just a bit before dipping them in the delicious cream cheese glaze and sprinkling with the egg hunt sprinkle mix.
+The donuts bake super-duper quick, then they need to cool down for just a bit before dipping them in the delicious cream cheese glaze and sprinkling with my favorite Easter sprinkle mix.

-Sprinkle Pop is one of our Spring Sweets Week sponsors and they make the cutest sprinkles in all the land!
-You’ve seen them before decorating some of my favorite treats like these oatmeal rolled sugar cookies or decorating the fruity, tropical guava frosting that I am obsessed with on cupcakes.
+Sprinkle Pop makes the cutest sprinkles in all the land!
+You've seen them before decorating some of my favorite treats like these oatmeal rolled sugar cookies or decorating the fruity, tropical guava frosting that I am obsessed with on cupcakes.

 Tips for Making Baked Donuts

 - Don't overmix the batter.
 Just like with muffin, you only want to mix the batter until it is combined and no streaks of flour are remaining.

 - Prep your donut pan by spray with baking spray (the kind with flour in it - not cooking spray) before filling the molds to help them release easily from the pan.